 100% of Klépierre's property assets are located in France and therefore governed by French law.
 For commercial activities the following apply: articles L. 145-1 to L. 145-60 of the Commercial code and the non codified articles of n° 53-960 of September 30, 1953 (the "bylaw").
 A certain number of these clauses are in the public domain.
-For example: contracts cannot be shorter than 9 years (regarding the lessor's commitment), the right to renewal, the formal conditions to comply with in the event of cancellation, leave, renewal, and eviction, etc. Very exceptionally, leases exempted from the status, by no more than two years can be made compliant.
+For example: contracts cannot be shorter than 9 years (regarding the lessor's commitment), the right to renewal, the formal conditions to comply with in the event of cancellation, leave, renewal, and eviction, etc.

+Very exceptionally, leases exempted from the status, by no more than two years can be made compliant.

-The term of the lease is often 9 years, only the lessee can terminate it at the end of each threeyear period by sending a six-month prior notice by extrajudicial act.
-The parties may be exempted CONSOLIDATED FINANCIAL STATEMENTS from this clause of three-year termination.
+The term of the lease is often 9 years, only the lessee can terminate it at the end of each three-year period by sending a six-month prior notice by extrajudicial act.
+The parties may be exempted from this clause of three-year termination.
 The rent is usually paid every quarter, a quarter early and is annually and totally indexed on the INSEE construction cost index.
 The rent may be progressive or gradual and may include rent-free periods but whatever the case, determined when the lease is signed and for the entire term (apart from riders during the lease).
-All expenses including property taxes and taxes on offices are generally at the lessee's expense, apart from the works regulated by article 606 of the Civil code which is usually at the lessor's expense.